 But lets take a moment and examine this.
 We know that a politician can only be elected if they sway enough voters their way.
 Given that Maine has three political parties and that the Republicans are far from holding a majority, it is for all practical purposes impossible for a Republican to get elected without having to court Democrats, Greens or independents.

 When running for office a politician’s first task is to secure his/her party base.
 Then he/she starts to concentrate on swing voters.
 Swing voters may or may not agree on all issues in regards to party stance.
-Therefor it is necessary for a politican to have to shift his/her principles enough to attract un-enrolled voters or voters form the opposite party.
+Therefor it is necessary for a politician to have to shift his/her principles enough to attract un-enrolled voters or voters from the opposite party.
 In a three way race a politician needs 34 % or more of the vote.
 In a two way race 51%.
-Republicans in Maine holds under 30% voter enrollment.
+Republicans in Maine hold under 30% voter enrollment.
 Democrats slightly more.

 This puts the swing voter in a position of controlling the issues.
 Its my contention that the more people we can encourage to un-enroll the less power the parties will have.
 If like minded independents organize, they can control or even disenfranchise political parties.